In Utah, a limited liability company must have a business name that is unique from other limited liability companies.

 To find out if your desired LLC name is available in Utah, you can perform an LLC name search in several different ways, all of which provide different levels of information.

-The process itself is simple, but there are some things you should know before you start with your business search.
+The process itself is simple, but there are some things you should know before you start your business search.
 This guide will show you some search tips and how easy it can be to look up an LLC in Utah.

-Utah Business Entity Search
+Utah Business Entity Search Using the Utah Secretary of State

 The Utah Secretary of State Division of Corporations is the state government office that oversees all existing business entities in Utah, and they offer a free online service where you can perform an LLC name search.